jonasgwozdz/Squatify/README.md

 ### Installation
 Clone the repository and run the main.py. it's that simple.
 You have to see it to believe it.

+##Usage

+Record or upload a squatting video, name it "VideoXX"( with a corresponding number) and put it into the Viedos directory.
+Run the motion tracking script: python main.py.
+Collect the output CSV files from the designated output folder.

+##Contributing
+please dont

+##License
+coming soom

+##Acknowledgments
+some code stolen from someone else, will link eventually.